maryam246/Task-2/README.md

 you can assign values to variables using the assignment operator (=).<br>
 They must start with a letter or an underscore.<br>
 ## In other programming languages,<br>
-the process of assigning values to variables is similar to Python.<br>
+In Other programming language is the process of assigning values to variables is similar to Python.<br>
 but they are different in syntax and rules.<br>
 <br>
 ## How to print without newline in python?<br>
-In Python, you can print without a newline character by using the 'end=" parameter of the print() function.<br>
+In Python, you can print without a newline character by using the (end="") parameter of the print() function.<br>
 By add this '\n' we get the new line so to change this behaviour we use 'end=""' to print without new line.<br>
 ## For example:<br>
 print("Hello, world!", end="") <br>